Titles and Roles

 - Research Program

 - Discovery and Developmental Therapeutics

-Ragini Kudchadkar, MD, is an Assistant Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
-Dr. Kudchadkar specializes in the treatment of metastatic melanoma, basal cell carcinoma and other cutaneous malignancies.
+Ragini Kudchadkar, MD, is an Associate Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
+Dr. Kudchadkar specializes in the treatment of metastatic melanoma, basal cell carcinoma, Merkel cell carcinoma and other cutaneous malignancies.

-Dr. Kudchakar completed medical school at Emory University in 2003 and went on to complete her internal medicine residency at Emory as well in 2006.
-She then pursued her hematology and medical oncology training at the University of Colorado where she began her interest in Cutaneous oncology.
-After completing fellowship, she was an Assistant member at H. Lee Moffitt Cancer Center in Tampa, Florida in the Department of Cutaneous Oncology.
+Dr. Kudchakar received her Medical Degree from Emory University School of Medicine in Atlanta, Georgia.
+She went on to complete her internal medicine residency also at Emory University.
+She then pursued her hematology and medical oncology training at the University of Colorado where she began her interest in cutaneous oncology.
+After completing her fellowship, she was on the faculty at H. Lee Moffitt Cancer Center in Tampa, Florida in the Department of Cutaneous Oncology.

 Dr. Kudchadkar’s research focuses on signal transduction inhibitors for the treatment metastatic melanoma with a secondary interest in advanced basal cell carcinomas.
 Her research is focused on the development of novel therapeutic approaches for metastatic melanoma via the discovery of novel drug targets and drug combinations.
 Her concentration at Emory is in clinical trial development and implementation to improve treatment options for melanoma.

 Below is a listing of current federal grants for the above principal investigator.